Vcky4/maigie/docs/architecture/overview.md

 # Overview

 Maigie is an AI-powered student companion that helps learners manage courses, set goals, discover resources, schedule study sessions, get forecasts and reminders, and converse with an intelligent assistant (text + voice).
 The codebase is a monorepo managed with **Nx**.
-The frontend stack uses **Vite + shadcn-ui** for web and **Expo** for mobile (React Native).
 The backend is **FastAPI** with clear service separation and AI integrations (vector DB, embeddings, LLMs).

 # Maigie Architecture Overview